dessa-oss/atlas/documentation/STARTGUIDE.md

 *Foundations* library can be used in any Python machine learning development workflow.
 It integrates easily with different stages(steps) of the machine learning workflow irrespective of which machine learning library it's used with (Eg: Keras, Tensorflow).

+*Foundations* only support Python 3 and above versions.

 To start with, first install the Foundations library and then follow examples guide to see how it can be used.

 ## Installation